 - WE WILL PROVIDE SHUTTLE SERVICE TO AND FROM OLYMPIAN HALL TO FISH CREEK FALLS TRAILHEAD AID STATION AND ALSO TO DRY LAKE!
 THERE IS NO CREW PARKING AT FISH CREEK FALLS TRAILHEAD!
 CREWS ATTEMPTING TO PARK THERE WILL CAUSE THEIR RUNNER TO BE DISQUALIFIED!
 Really.
 You don't want to do that.

 - HARES - crews may aid at designated crew aid stations only, and at the top of the gondola.
 We’re seeing how fast you can run, not how many crewmembers you can muster to help you.
 TORTOISES and 50 MILERS may receive aid at any designated crew aid station or spectator access point, as noted in the instructions.

 - You are responsible for the behavior of your crew!
 No crewing or vehicle access above Dry Lake on Buffalo Pass Road.
-If your crew tries to drive there, you are outta here!
-WE WILL PROVIDE A SHUTTLE FROM OLYMPIAN HALL TO DRY LAKE!
-YOU MAY DRIVE THERE AND DROP OFF A PACER OR CREW BUT YOU MAY NOT PARK.
-IF YOUR CREW PARKS THERE, YOUR RUNNER WILL BE DISQUALIFIED!
+If your crew tries to drive past Dry Lake, you are outta here!
+WE WILL ALLOW CREW ACCESS AT DRY LAKE BUT PARKING IS VERY LIMITED.
+PLEASE TRY TO CAR POOL, OR ARRANGE TO HAVE YOUR CREW DROPPED OFF.

 - HARES - no poles or hiking or trekking poles; ok for TORTOISES, none for 50 MILERS.